-UHV Pandemic Influenza Plan
+UHV Pandemic Influenza Plan and COVID Plan

 The purpose of the University of Houston-Victoria Pandemic Influenza Plan is to provide guidance in preparing for, identifying, and responding to pandemic influenza that affects the University of Houston-Victoria.
 The objectives of this plan are to reduce the morbidity, mortality, and social and economic disruption caused by an outbreak of influenza on the students, staff, and faculty of the University of Houston-Victoria community.
 This plan provides a framework for pandemic influenza preparedness and response activities and serves as a foundation for further planning, drills, and emergency preparedness activities.